ryanp543/portfolio/_pages/climber.md

 {% include gallery id="gallery4" caption="Line diagram used to find the self-locking condition." %}

-Each link is connected by a rotating pin joint.
-To enhance stability and improve contact with the column, each link is equipped with two steel ball transfer bearings.
-These bearings reduce sliding friction that could impede climbing forces, with at least two ball transfers per link necessary to ensure that the link maintains its proper orientation when the tendon tightens during grasping.
-The tendon is routed through each link using small idler pulleys, which help minimize friction along the tendon path.
-The arrangement of the pulleys facilitates sequential bending, ensuring that each link only bends once the preceding one has fully bent.
-The end links are secured with serrated flanged screws to anchor the tendons in place.

 # Underactuated Tendon Driven Arms

 ## Design and Materials